lelloc/doc-admin/content/processes-automation/access-control-lists.rst

 Edit ACL Structure
 ------------------

 The ACL definition can be split into two big parts, *Match settings* and *Change settings*.
-In the matching sections the ACLs contains attributes that has to be met in order to use the ACL.
-If the attributes defined in the ACL does not match with the attributes that are sent, then the ACL does not take any affect, but any other match ACL will.
-The change sections contains the rules to reduce the possible options for a ticket.
+In the matching sections the ACLs contain attributes that has to be met in order to use the ACL.
+If the attributes defined in the ACL do not match with the attributes that are sent, then the ACL does not take any affect, but any other match ACL will.
+The change sections contain the rules to reduce the possible options for a ticket.

 Match settings